dave/courtney/README.md

 ### Verbose: -v
 `Verbose output`

 All the output from the `go test -v` command is shown.
-This also shows snippets of missing code when in `-e` mode.

 # Output
 Courtney will fail if the tests fail.
 If the tests succeed, it will create or